Skip to contents

 df

-a count dataframe from e.g. sim_poisson_model() or sim_summarise_linelist()
+a count dataframe from e.g. sim_poisson_model() or sim_summarise_linelist() - a dataframe with columns:

 • statistic (character) - An identifier for the statistic, whether that be infections, admissions, deaths